WhatsApp/erlt/erlbuild/README.md

 2. The build process is divided into 3 non-overlapping phases:

     - "generate"     -- generation of .erl files from .xrl and .yrl (if .xrl/yrl files are given as input)
-    - "depscan"      -- scanning of .erl files to build or update the dependency graph
+    - "scan"         -- scanning of .erl files to build or update the dependency graph, and extract metadata
     - "compile"      -- compiling or recompiling .erl files into .beam files

-    "depscan" and "compile" are the main build phases.
+    "scan" and "compile" are the main build phases.

     "generate" was introduced mainly to simplify integration of 'erlbuild' with the existing build systems (i.e. rebar3 and app.mk).